Igorpodstepski/Laravel_Vue_blog/README.md

 ```
 php artisan key:generate
 ```
+4. Copy .env.example file to .env

-4. Create a new database for the application.
+5. Create a new database for the application.

-5. In the .env file, add database information to allow Laravel to connect to the database.
+6. In the .env file, add database information to allow Laravel to connect to the database.
 In .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.

 6. Migrate the database: